spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 Some of Intel's software products require a license, in particular the core development packages of compilers, analyzers, and optimizers.
-As of 2018, these are available in Spack as two packages:
+Currently in Spack, these core components are available under two names:

 * ``intel-parallel-studio`` - the entire suite,
 * ``intel`` - a compilers-only subset.

+For these core tools, a valid license is always needed to *install* them and to *compile* client packages, but never to *run* client packages.

+If you wish to integrate these tools into Spack as external packages (item 1. above) we assume that their license configuration is in place and is working.
+In this case, skip the rest of this section.

-For these packages, a valid license is needed to *install* them and to *compile* client packages, but never to *run* client packages.
-If you plan on having Spack install those packages, the Intel installer that Spack will run for you must be able to find your license, according to the given below.
+If you plan to have Spack install those tools for you (item 2. above), the Intel installer that Spack will run for you must be able to find your license, using one of the means explained in this section.

-From 2017 onwards Intel made many of its performance libraries, notably MPI and MKL (which provides BLAS, Lapack, ScaLapack, and FFT), available for use without purchasing a license.
-Earlier versions of these library packages, like compilers, do require a license for *installation* of the packages themselves, during *compilation* of client packages, but never at runtime of client packages.
+From 2017 onwards, Intel made many of its performance libraries, notably MPI and MKL (which provides BLAS, Lapack, ScaLapack, and FFT), available for use without purchasing a license.
+Earlier versions of these library products, do require, like compilers, a license for *installation* of the products themselves, and during *compilation* of client packages, but never at runtime of client packages.

-For more, see:
+For more, see Intel's license documentation at:

 * https://software.intel.com/en-us/faq/licensing
 * https://software.intel.com/en-us/articles/how-do-i-manage-my-licenses

-To install a licensed package within Spack, provide the license by one of the following means *before* executing ``spack install intelfoo``:
+To install a licensed Intel package within Spack, provide the license by one of the following means *before* executing ``spack install intelfoo``:

 License Server